 The security of your personal information is important to us.
 We maintain a variety of appropriate technical and organizational safeguards to protect your personal information.
 We limit access to personal information about you to employees who we believe reasonably need to come into contact with that information to provide products or services to you or in order to do their jobs.
 Further, we have implemented reasonable physical, electronic, and procedural safeguards designed to protect personal information about you.
 When you enter sensitive information (such as your password), we encrypt that information in transit using industry-standard Transport Layer Security (TLS) encryption technology.
 No method of transmission over the Internet, method of electronic storage or other security methods are one hundred percent secure.
 Therefore, while we strive to use reasonable efforts to protect your personal information, we cannot guarantee its absolute security.

-Intercom has self-certified to the EU-U.S. Privacy Shield.
-For more information, please see Intercom’s EU-U.S. Privacy Shield Policy.
+Intercom has self-certified to the EU-U.S. and Swiss-U.S. Privacy Shield.
+For more information, please see Intercom’s EU-U.S. and Swiss-U.S. Privacy Shield Policy.

 This Intercom Support Policy ("Support Policy") accompanies the Intercom Subscription Terms of Service, available at https://intercom.com/terms-of-service or a successor URL (the "Agreement") entered into between you ("Customer") and Intercom.
 Capitalized terms used in this Support Policy that are not defined herein have the meanings given to them in the Agreement.